PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 It now seems plausible that a group of British cryptographers and mathematicians working for the Government Communications Headquarters (GCHQ) had independently made the discoveries mentioned above a few years earlier.
 This group consisted of James Ellis, Clifford Cocks, and Malcolm Williamson.

 According to their own accounts and that of GCHQ, it was James Ellis who first devised the concept of public key cryptography in 1969.
-Supposedly, Clifford Cocks then discovered the RSA cryptographic system in 1973, and Malcolm Williamson the concept of Diffie Helmann key exchange in 1974.<sup>[4](#footnote4)</sup> Their discoveries were, however, purportedly not revealed until 1997, given the secret nature of the work done at GCHQ.
+Supposedly, Clifford Cocks then discovered the RSA cryptographic system in 1973, and Malcolm Williamson the concept of Diffie Helmann key exchange in 1974.
+[4] Their discoveries were, however, purportedly not revealed until 1997, given the secret nature of the work done at GCHQ.

+**Notes:**

+[1] Whitfield Diffie and Martin Hellman, “New directions in cryptography,” _IEEE Transactions on Information Theory_ IT-22 (1976), pp. 644–654, at p.
+644.

+[2] Ralph Merkle also discusses a key exchange protocol in “Secure communications over insecure channels”, _Communications of the Association for Computing Machinery_, 21 (1978), 294–99.
+While Merkle actually submitted this paper before the paper by Diffie and Hellman, it was published later.
+Merkle’s solution is not exponentially secure, unlike Diffie-Hellman’s.

+[3] Ron Rivest, Adi Shamir, and Leonard Adleman, “A method for obtaining digital signatures and public-key cryptosystems”, _Communications of the Association for Computing Machinery_, 21 (1978), pp. 120–26.

+[4] A good history of these discoveries is provided by Simon Singh, _The Code Book_, Fourth Estate (London, 1999), Chapter 6.

 ## Asymmetric encryption and authentication